An open quantum Kirwan map: Strict Units

-\item The outputs of $\hat\Gamma$ and $\hat\Gamma'$ are not weighted and $\uom = \uom' \circ \rho_{\T}$. \end{enumerate}
+\item the outputs of $\hat\Gamma$ and $\hat\Gamma'$ are not weighted and ${\bm \omega} = {\bm\omega}' \circ \rho_T$. \end{enumerate}

 \item Given $\hat\Gamma \in \hat{\bf T}$.
-A weighted treed disk of type $\hat\Gamma$ is a treed disk of type $\Gamma$ together with a weighting $\uom$ on $\hat\Gamma$.
-Two weighted treed disks of type $\hat\Gamma$ are isomorphic if the treed disks are isomorphic and the weightings are equivalent. \end{enumerate} \end{defn}
+A weighted treed disk of domain type $\hat\Gamma$ is a treed disk of domain type $\Gamma$ together with a weighting ${\bm\omega}$ on $\hat\Gamma$.
+Two weighted treed disks of domain type $\hat\Gamma$ are isomorphic if the treed disks are isomorphic and the weightings are equivalent. \end{enumerate} \end{defn}

-Now we define a partial order among weighted types.
+Define a partial order among weighted domain types as follows.